HLTLUTB/PhoneticHateSpeech/README.md

-# PhoneticHateSpeech-
-Phonetic Detection for Hate Speech Spreaders on Twitter
+# Phonetic Detection for Hate Speech Spreaders on Twitter